A short introduction to the architecture of a video call

 While routing calls through an SFU minimizes the burden on the receiver's bandwidth and CPU, it also has notable downsides, which is why Daily defaults to a P2P connection when available.

-One of the advantages of using Daily is that, unlike other platforms, we switch from P2P to SFU during a call as participants join and leave the meeting.
-You don't have to designate in advance whether a call is P2P or SFU – once the meeting gets to three participants, we automatically switch from a P2P connection to an SFU.
-If people leave the call, the connection will, by default, return to a P2P connection once the number of participants is fewer than five.
+is set to 2, once the meeting gets to three participants, we automatically switch from a P2P connection to an SFU.
+If people leave the call, the connection will, by default, return to a P2P connection once the number of participants drops below the sfu_switchover

 Daily's platform is unique in this regard — many other platforms require developers to decide ahead of time whether a room has a P2P or SFU connection and do not offer this mid-call switching.